 Joshua’s advice for students:

 “Never be afraid to ask questions or go to office hours.
-Professors and TAs cannot help you if they do not understand that you need help.”
+Professors and TAs cannot help you if they do not know that you need help.”

 Email: [email protected]